sifis-home/wp2-documents/wp2-deliverable-2.1/security-privacy.md

 A document with templates to perform the Privacy Impact Assessments is also available on CNIL's official website [@CNIL_templates].

-Finally, a document with a knowledge base is made available[@CNIL_kb].
+Finally, a document with a knowledge base is also available [@CNIL_kb].

-CNIL also published a specific version of its PIA method applied to IoT devices[@CNIL_IoT].
+CNIL also published a specific version of its PIA method applied to IoT devices [@CNIL_IoT].
 CNIL also made available free software to perform the PIA2.

 Performing GDPR privacy assessments can be supported by quantitative measures, including security measures.

-Some approaches to complement security impact assessment and PIA in order to achieve an iterative and unified risk assessment process on-the-fly considering the interdependence of cybersecurity and privacy are starting to be proposed in the literature[@match].
+Some approaches to complement security impact assessment and PIA in order to achieve an iterative and unified risk assessment process on-the-fly considering the interdependence of cybersecurity and privacy are starting to be proposed in the literature [@match].

-It is, therefore, reasonable to expect that some of the security metrics to be produced by the SIFIS-HOME system could be useful for the PIA and other privacy assessments to be performed by the controllers and the processors.
+It is, therefore, reasonable to expect that some of the security metrics to be produced by the SIFIS-Home project could be useful for the PIA and other privacy assessments to be performed by the controllers and the processors.